paed01/smqp/API.md

 - `exchangeName`: exchange name
 - `routingKey`: routing key
 - `content`: object containing message content
-- `options`: Message options, actually not used at the moment but will be accessible with the message
+- `options`: Message options
+  - `mandatory`: message is mandatory, defaults to undef.
+Emits `return` if not routed to any queue

 ### `broker.close()`
 Close exchanges, queues, and all consumers